copernicus-mogley/zkav.club/archive-model/archivist/faq/README.md

 ## Archivist Practice FAQ

+Archivists ultimately work for people who will discover these recordings years from now.

 This FAQ answers common questions about the Archivist role at Zk AV Club.
 It complements the [Archivist Practice](/archive-model/archivist/) page and clarifies how the role works day-to-day.

 ---